invinity/dundie-awards-matt-pitts/README.round-two-implementation-notes.md

 ## 4. Asynchronous Activity Creation
 > Implement the creation of an Activity when awards are added to an organization.
 This should be done asynchronously by subscribing to notifications from the Message Broker.
 - This was implemented using a method annotated with `@JmsListener` leveraging reliable JMS messaging
+- This activity takes place in the `@Service` layer as well, keeping business logic (e.g. use-case) activities more organized
 ## 5. Implement Rollback Mechanism
->Develop a mechanism to roll back the award distribution if the Activity creation fails.
+> Develop a mechanism to roll back the award distribution if the Activity creation fails.
 ### This part is tricky :-)
-- Because `Activity` entities are to be recorded asynchronously from the update to give awards, there is no way to leverage a *true*, *ACID*-compliant database rollback
+- Because `Activity` entities are to be recorded asynchronously from the update to give awards, there is no way to leverage a *true*, *ACID*-compliant database rollback asynchronously since the orginal transaction will have been already committed.
 - Spring's `@Transactional` and `@Async` capabilities might seem applicable here, however, transaction contexts don't pass into asynchronous calls.
 So I don't see this working correctly to meet the requirements.

 #### A "Ledger" Implementation?